madeindjs/music-metadata-search/README.md

 Options:
-  -V, --version               output the version number -g, --genre [genre]         Genre of the track
+  -V, --version               output the version number -g, --genre [genre]         Genre of the track  using `LIKE` operator
-                              It's an alias of: --where 'genre LIKE "%Electro%"' -a, --artists [artist]      Artist of the track
-                              It's an alias of: --where 'artist LIKE "%Daft%"' -y, --year [year]           Year of the track
-                              It's an alias of: --where 'year = 2024' -t, --title [title]         Title of the track
-                              It's an alias of: --where 'title LIKE "%Verdis%"' -w, --where [where]         SQL WHERE expression
+                              It's an alias of: `--where 'genre LIKE "%Electro%"'` -a, --artists [artist]      Artist of the track  using `LIKE` operator It's an alias of: `--where 'artist LIKE "%Daft%"'` -y, --year [year]           Year of the track using `=` operator It's an alias of: `--where 'year = 2024'` -t, --title [title]         Title of the track to search using `LIKE` operator It's an alias of: `--where 'title LIKE "%Verdis%"'` -w, --where [where]         SQL WHERE expression
                               You can filters on columns: album, artist, title, genre, year
-                              Example: genre LIKE "%Rock%" -s, --sort [order]          SQL ORDER BY expression You can order on columns: album, artist, title, genre, year.
+                              Example: `genre LIKE "%Rock%"` -s, --sort [order]          SQL ORDER BY expression You can order on columns: album, artist, title, genre, year.
-                              Example: genre DESC
+                              Example: `genre DESC`
   --ext [ext...]
 Extensions of Audio files to scan (default: [".mp3",".flac",".m4a",".ogg",".aac"]) -l, --log-level [logLevel]  Log level (choices: "trace", "debug", "info", "warn", "error", "fatal", default: "fatal") -c, --cache-ttl             time to live for the cache (in seconds)